Definite fillings of lens spaces: Rigid linear lattices

 In order to have the correct pairings with $v_1, \dots, v_k$, we see that the vertex $v_{k+1}$ must take the form

 where $b$ is an integer and $v'\cdot e_0= \dots = v'\cdot e_{k}=0$.

-We will argue first that $b=0$, so that in particular the hypothetical vertex $u$ that we are considering is not adjacent to $v_k$.
-To this end, suppose that $a$ is nonzero.
+We will argue first that $b=0$, so that the hypothetical vertex $u$ that we are considering is not adjacent to $v_k$.
+To this end, suppose that $b$ is nonzero.
 Computing the norm of $v_{k+1}$ yields

 with equality if and only if $v_{k+1}=e_0+ \dots + e_{k-1}$.
 Combining this inequality with \eqref{eq:vk+1bound}, we have that

 Thus we have $w(v_{k+1})=w'(v_{k+1})+2$ and $v_{k+1}=e_0 +\dots + e_{k-1}$.
 Since $d(v_{k+1})=2$, there is another vertex adjacent to $v_{k+1}$.
 However, we cannot find a vertex $z$ that satisfies $z\cdot (e_0 +\dots + e_{k-1})=-1$ and $z\cdot v_i=0$ for $i=1, \dots, k$.
 It follows that $v_{k+1}$ must take the form $v_{k+1}= -e_k+v' $.